9 Amazing Benefits of Bitter Melon Tea

 May Help Fight Chronic Disease

-The high antioxidant levels found in bitter melon tea may make it ideal for preventing chronic diseases, such as coronary heart disease, as well as autoimmune diseases.
+The high antioxidant levels found in bitter melon tea may make it ideal for preventing chronic diseases, as well as autoimmune diseases.
 As a full-body tonic, this tea has a wide variety of applications in human health.
-[5]
+[3]

 May Help Increase Metabolic Activity